photodow/wiki-helpers/samples/Home.md

-# Welcome to the Carbon for IBM.com website wiki! asdf
+# Welcome to the Carbon for IBM.com website wiki!

 This is a companion space for the official Carbon for IBM.com website.

-We currently have two sections here:

 ## 📑 Design guideline drafts
 Some of the work-in-progress draft guidelines will be published here for early adopters, before officially being incorporated into the website.